On the Isometry Group of Immortal Homogeneous Ricci Flows: Homogeneous Ricci Flow

 \section{Homogeneous Ricci Flow}

-In full generality, the Ricci flow is a non-linear partial differential equation.
-In the case where $M$ is compact, Hamilton \cite{ham} proved short time existence and uniqueness for the Ricci flow.
-Then Chen and Zhu \cite{chenzu} proved the uniqueness of the flow within the class of complete and bounded curvature Riemannian manifolds, which clearly includes the homogeneous case.
-From its uniqueness it follows immediately that the Ricci flow preserves isometries.
-Thus a solution $g(t)$ from a $G$-invariant initial metric $g_0$ would remain $G$-invariant, and hence it is quite natural to consider a \textit{homogeneous Ricci flow}.
-We thence get an autonomous nonlinear ordinary differential equation,
+In full generality, the Ricci flow \eqref{eq:RF} is a non-linear partial differential equation.
+In the case where $M$ is compact, Hamilton \cite{ham} proved short time existence and uniqueness of it.
+Later, Shi \cite{shi} showed that if $(M,g_0)$ is complete, noncompact, with bounded curvature, then the Ricci flow has a solution with bounded curvature on a short time interval and Chen and Zhu \cite{chenzu} proved the uniqueness of the flow within this class of complete and bounded curvature Riemannian metrics.

+Since every homogeneous manifold is complete and has bounded curvature, then there is a unique Ricci flow solution $g(t)$ which is complete with bounded curvature with an initial homogeneous metric $g_0$.
+From uniqueness it follows by diffeomorphism equivariance of the Ricci tensor that the Ricci flow preserves isometries \cite[Corollay 1.2]{chenzu}.
+Thus this complete bounded curvature Ricci flow solution $g(t)$ with an initial $G$-invariant metric $g_0$ remains $G$-invariant.
+In this case, we call the Ricci flow \textit{homogeneous} and the Ricci flow equation becomes the following autonomous non-linear ordinary differential equation on the space of $\Ad(H)$-invariant inner products on $\mm$